microsoft/CSS-Exchange/README.md

 CollectAllLogsBasedOnDaysWorth - Collects all the logs based off DaysWorth instead of just the default logs of IIS and Daily Performance due to their size by default.

-DiskCheckOverride - Overrides the process of checking for enough free space on the server before collecting the data.
-As this collection of data can get rather large.

 AppSysLogs - Collects the Application, System, and MSExchange Management.

 AllPossibleLogs - Enables the collection of all default logging collection on the Server.

-NoZip - Disables the ability to automatically zip up the data on the server.

 SkipEndCopyOver - If the Servers parameter is used, by default we will attempt to collect all the data back over to the local server after all the data was collected on each server.